afnan-mohannad/storefront-backend/README.md

 # storefront-backend
-Build a JavaScript API based on a requirements given by the stakeholders.
-You will architect the database, tables, and columns to fulfill the requirements.
+My JavaScript API based on a requirements given by the udacity team.
+I will architect the database, tables, and columns to fulfill the requirements.

 The database schema and and API route information can be found in the (REQUIREMENT.md)

 ## Installation Instructions:
 This section contains all the packages used in this project and how to install them.
-However, you can fork this repo and run the following command at the root directory to install all packages.

 `yarn` or `npm install`